Navigating Relationships as Emotional Intelligence Grows

 Emotional Intelligence in Friendships

 Now, think about your best friend.
-Why do you guys get along so well?
-Chances are, you both have good emotional intelligence.
+Why do you two get along so well?
+Chances are, it’s because you’ve both built a strong emotional connection in friendship, thanks to your emotional intelligence.

 The Role of EQ in Maintaining Relationships